 Speculation was rife last week about a soon to be announced (Wednesday this week 28th October 2010) service involving Google’s search technology and a number of different music streaming and a-la-carte retailers.
-According to insiders speaking to the Wall Street Journal , the music will be provided in the form of free, embedded streams from either lala.com or iLike.com.
+According to insiders speaking to the Wall Street Journal (link), the music will be provided in the form of free, embedded streams from either lala.com or iLike.com (Ars Technica).
 Yet from reports it seems the streams will not be full tracks but just snippets of each track.

-How can the humble music fan/consumer be sure the search information they input into Google, comes back with the most unbiased, relevant and cost effective streaming or a-la-carte service?
+How can the humble music fan/consumer be sure the search information they input into Google, comes back with the most unbiased, relevant and cost-effective streaming or a-la-carte service?
 Google will no doubt argue that it is not hosting the music and it will be the services partnered at launch that will handle streams or a-la-carte fulfilment.
-Subsequently, this fits well with Google’s insistence “that it has no intention of getting into the content business”.
+Subsequently, this fits well with Google’s insistence “that it has no intention of getting into the content business” (mediamemo.com).
 Hmmm, so YouTube is not in the content business?
 Could have fooled me….

 TMV have no problem with the overall concept of the new service.
 Yet it does seem to pose very serious market entry issues for smaller streaming services and a-la-carte music retailers.
 It would appear that they would be at a disadvantage in comparison to their larger more established competitors.
-Google will no doubt counter that they “will not be selling downloads or offering subscriptions”, as it will be the aforementioned service partners handling that side of the service.
+Google will no doubt counter that they “will not be selling downloads or offering subscriptions (CNET news)”, as it will be the aforementioned service partners handling that side of the service.
 This is exactly TMV’s point!
-It favours certain services delivering streams or a-la-carte sales over others.
+It favors certain services delivering streams or a-la-carte sales over others.

 However, it is also important that all these new digital music services understand that parity at a content owner level needs to be respected.
 Going further this also needs to be carried through to ensure new music services are not cut off from important search traffic to their services.